emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-install-local-connector.md

 		org.eclipse.gemini.blueprint.extender - 2.1.0.RELEASE |  Application context successfully refreshed (ApplicationContext(bundle=nl.capesystemsintegration.demo.bus.commupd.ordsys.connector-infra.spring, config=nl.capesystemsintegration.demo.bus.commupd.ordsys.connector-infra.spring_1.0.0.52.xml))

 If you see an error or the popup closes itself immediately, please check the above steps and requirements.
 If the popup closes this is probably due to a mismatch between Java version and runtime version.
 Please look back at the section explaining how to set JAVA_HOME for more information.
-If all the above steps are correct and you are not able to identify the issue, please contact your eMagiz contact person (emagizcc@capegroep.nl).
+If all the above steps are correct and you are not able to identify the issue, please contact your implementation partner.

 3. If you see the expected logging, check in eMagiz if:
 -	You are able to reach the runtime via the runtime dashboard.